tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 087.md

 - On the side of the wall, Silas notices some spores stuck to the wall.
 It's a residue of sorts.
 This is "veroc" poison.
 These are large flying vulture demons.
 We kill one, then head back towards
 - There is no exit to the second floor here.
 - At the top of the stairs we find a ladder that goes to a hatch on the ceiling.
 We decide to head back down.
-- We head up the stairs on the left side of the second floor.
+- We head up the stairs on the left side of the second floor and encounter another Veroc, some quasits, and some Gabaligoo demon.
 -